 Thesis title: Clinical Trials, Consent, and Context: The Indian Experience

-Himani has been lecturing in law and providing research consultancies to international organisations since her graduation from Edinburgh in 2019.
+Himani has been lecturing in law and providing research consultancies to international organisations since her graduation from Edinburgh.